-On October 16, 2023 CELDF hosted the very first Truth, Reckoning, and Right Relationship for the Great Lakes at the Rock and Roll Hall of Fame in Cleveland, Ohio.
-Set on the shoreline of Lake Erie, over 70 invited guests were witness to Part 1: Truth and Reckoning of a two-part experience, which will culminate in April 2024 with Right Relationship with the Great Lakes.
+On October 16, 2023 CELDF hosted Part 1 of Truth, Reckoning & Right Relationship for the Great Lakes, Nature, and each other at the Rock and Roll Hall of Fame in Cleveland, Ohio.
+Set on the shoreline of Lake Erie, over 70 invited guests were witness to Part 1: Truth and Reckoning of a two-part experience, which will culminate in April 2024 with Right Relationship with the Great Lakes, Nature, and each other.

 For over two decades, CELDF has been attempting to shift culture and laws by educating residents of communities on how the system isn’t broken, but set up to protect corporations and their profit-making over all else.
 In partnership with CELDF, these communities tried using the legal system and the courts to enforce new community rights laws to protect things like the rights of nature and the people’s right of local self-governance as a direct means to stop corporate harms.
 Those efforts of resilience and resistance contained the kinds of kernels of possibility that would lead to a paradigm shift in the law and a cultural shift in people’s thinking about nature.
 But despite the daily pressures and the destructive toll the system continues to inflict, the needed revolutionary spark for that paradigm shift has yet to ignite.
 The question that nags us is, what will it take?